 This Kinesis keyboard features a completely split keyboard design, and you can adjust it to what you prefer.
-The product has easy to type with keys, so you don’t become tired too quickly.
-It has a Bluetooth wireless connection for MAC.
+The product has easy-to-type keys, so you don’t become tired too quickly.
+It has a Bluetooth wireless connection for Mac.

 Use with multiple devices has caused some frustration.

 The battery can last for up to 3 years or 6 million keystrokes.
 The curved design guides the hands into the most comfortable position.
 Other compatible wireless mice and keyboards can use the same receiver to connect, saving you USB slots.